 Who Should Apply?

-If you are interested in a career in government, public management, health and human services, and other public or nonprofit organizations, and you want to make an impact on the issues and problems that affect the general public, this could be the program for you
+If you are interested in a career in government, public management, health and human services, or other public or nonprofit organizations and want to make an impact on the issues and problems that affect the general public, this could be the program for you.

 Career Opportunities for Graduates

-As an MPA graduate, you can hone your skills and knowledge to advance to middle- and upper-level management positions.
-Many MPA graduates work as administrators for government agencies, larger corporations in the public and private sectors, community organizations, or in a number of other areas such as tribal politics, charities, criminal justice, and academia.
+Successful MPA graduates may use their skills and knowledge to advance to middle- or upper-level management positions.
+Many MPA graduates work as administrators for government agencies, larger corporations in the public and private sectors, and community organizations or in a number of other areas such as tribal politics, charities, criminal justice, and academia.

-MPA graduates also enter careers as grant writers, transportation managers, personnel administrators, policy analysts, and managers of various departments within cities and counties.
+MPA graduates also thrive in careers as grant writers, transportation managers, personnel administrators, policy analysts, and managers of various departments within cities and counties.

 Typical jobs for the MPA graduate include: